 What is.. or what ISN’T GOTH?

-DRUGS: PEOPLE use drugs (even devout christians), and don’t let anyone tell you differently.
+DRUGS: PEOPLE use drugs (even devout Christians), and don’t let anyone tell you differently.
 Well-known deadly drugs such as heroin and marijuana, as well as exotic “designer” drugs, are often used as by all types of people.
-This includes businessmen, housewifes, mothers, fathers, and former ESPN employees.
+This includes businessmen, housewives, mothers, fathers, and former ESPN employees.
 Drug use is not bound to any specific type of music listener.

-HOMOSEXUALITY: All kinds of people (even christians) can be homosexual or bixexual.
+HOMOSEXUALITY: All kinds of people (even Christians) may be homosexual or bisexual.
 This has nothing to do with ones taste in music.
-Sexualty is not a ‘perversion’.
+This is also not something you ‘decide’.
+Sexuality is not a ‘perversion’.
 Homosexuality is not a ‘crime’.
 Why do you think that it is?